aeghosa/CV/README.md

 **[United Nations, World Health Organisation](https://www.who.int/)** (Feb 2016 to June 2016)
 *Associate Inten*
+- Group project to design and prototype a device to train medical personnel in an oesophageal cancer detection procedure
+- Personal role involved planning and optimising the physical design of the product, and manufacturing the prototype

 **[United Nations, UNAIDS](https://www.unaids.org/en)** (Jul 2016 to Dec 2016)
 *Associate Inten*
 - Investigated feasibility of automatically controlling building facade shading using real-time measurement of facial reactions to disability glare from direct sunlight, using webcam, OpenFace software and wearable sensors
-- Informed further ongoing research into Occupant-Centered building design and visual comfort optimisation.
+- Informed further ongoing research into Occupant-Centered building design and visual comfort optimisation